ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 Here's the plan to follow:

-1. the developer creates the component X with these recommendations:
+1. The developer creates the component X with these recommendations:

-   - the template is wrapped within `{% spaceless %}...{% endspaceless %}`
+   - The template is wrapped within `{% spaceless %}...{% endspaceless %}`.
-   - whitespace control modifiers (dashes) are applied on all the control structures and other tags that might generate whitespaces in the print area, except in attributes
+   - Whitespace control modifiers (dashes) are applied on all the control structures and other tags that might generate whitespaces in the print area, except in attributes.
-   - there are also dashes on printing-tags (`{{`, `{% include`, etc.) if those tags are surrounded by whitespaces
+   - There are also dashes on content-printing tags (`{{`, `{% include`, etc.) when needed.

-2. the developer takes the Jest snapshots and opens a PR
+2. The developer takes the Jest snapshots and opens a PR.
-3. the reviewer validates the component and the snapshots, and then merges the PR
+3. The reviewer validates the component and the snapshots, and then merges the PR.
-4. the reviewer creates a Jira ticket: "Improve quality of component X".
+4. The reviewer creates a Jira ticket: "Improve quality of component X".
 The goal of the ticket is to remove as many dashes as possible.

 > It seems that perfection is attained not when there is nothing more to add, but when there is nothing more to remove.